Guide to Visiting Roosevelt Island in New York, NY

 Zip Down the El Yunque Zipline

-For you adrenaline seekers, Viator.com offers multiple thrilling zipline tours.
-There are 11 different zip lines and 1 rappel that will give you a birds-eye view of the El Yunque Forest with amazing lush scenery!
-Hotel pick-up and drop-off is included so you won’t need to worry about meeting at a different location.
+There are 11 different zip lines and one rappel that offer a bird’s-eye view of the El Yunque Forest, featuring amazing, lush scenery.
+Hotel pick-up and drop-off are included, so you won’t need to worry about meeting at a different location.

 Stroll Around the Bano Grande